PCI Compliance

 The version that is running is frontpage-2002-SR1.2 and poses no security threat.

-Also, with Apache 2.x or 2.2.x compiled through EasyApache, fpexe is replaced by "/scripts/fp-auth" which is never setuid root and poses no security threat.
+Also, with Apache 2.x or 2.2.x compiled through EasyApache, fpexe is replaced by /scripts/fp-auth, which is never suited root and poses no security threat.

 Mailman

-Sometimes a PCI scan will yield something like:
+Sometimes, a PCI scan will yield something like the following:

 Unencrypted Login Information Disclosure for the following link: http://example.com/mailman/admin/mailman

-We are aware that mailman does allow unprotected passwords, but any compromise to that system will NOT compromise a customer's account.
-We are aware some of the PCI scans are flagging this and are looking into a possible fix.
+While we acknowledge that Mailman allows unprotected passwords, it's important to note that any security breach in the Mailman system will NOT compromise a customer's account.
+We are aware that some PCI scans are flagging this issue, and we are actively exploring potential solutions.

 Vulnerability in /scgi-bin